Gothic-Modding-Community/gmc/docs/zengin/scripts/general_info/daedalus.md

 - Pointertypes reference `NULL`.

 ### Prototypes

-With the keyword prototype it is possible to create so-called prototypes, which have different default values:
+With the keyword `prototype` it is possible to create so-called prototypes, which are derived from classes.

+The prototype is a template of a class, which can be used to create instances with predefined values.
 ```dae
 // prototype-def:
 prototype class-identifier  identifier  statement-block